wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="should-i-do-a-project-or-thesis-for-my-masters-studies-or-fulfill-my-requirements-with-courses-alone--can-i-switch-between-project-and-thesis-credits">Should I do a project or thesis for my master's studies, or fulfill my requirements with courses alone?
 Can I switch between project and thesis credits?</h2>
- For the MS degrees, you can satisfy requirements by taking courses alone.
+<a id=48></a> For the MS degrees, you can satisfy requirements by taking courses alone.
 The M.Eng. degree requires a 6-unit project, and the MS degrees allow a project or a thesis.
  The differences are described below, but it's worth saying that our dean's office supports students moving between thesis and project credits with the agreement of their advisors.
 So a student may start out with a project, but if the work develops along the lines of a thesis, the advisor and student can ask the credit to be changed.
 Similarly, the change can go in the other direction.
  So you *can* spend up to 6 units on a project or thesis for the M.S. degrees.
 Here are some thoughts and guideline about that:
 * In either case, you must secure the supervision of a faculty member for a project or thesis.
 The work involved would have to be of mutual interest.